kcaparas1630/Enrollment-Resources-Interview-Prep/README.md

 **11. What's been your greatest achievement?**

-My greatest achievement was in my previous role where I helped the company by mentoring new team members in the dining room ettiquette and serving techniques, fostering a high standard dining service, which eventually led to optimized team efficiency, boosting the resident's satisfaction by 70% and also reducing the turnover rate of the team by 50%.
+My greatest achievement was in my previous role where I helped the company by mentoring new team members in the dining room ettiquette and serving techniques.
+Since the environment is different from serving into restaurants.
+There has been unsatisfied residents, and huge turnover rates for te team.
+With my mentorship, we fostered a high standard dining service, which eventually led to optimized team efficiency, boosting the resident's satisfaction by 70% and also reducing the turnover rate of the team by 50%.

 **12. What do you do outside of work?**